Dartvauder/NeuroSandboxWebUI/Wikies/WikiEN.md

 1) Enter your Source Prompt and Source Negative Prompt for image masking
 2) Enter your Target Prompt and Target Negative Prompt for image diff-editing
+3) Upload the initial image
-3) Set up the model according to the parameters you need
+4) Set up the model according to the parameters you need
-4) Click the `Submit` button to get the generated image
+5) Click the `Submit` button to get the generated image

 #### blip-diffusion: